 G. Outcomes

-Post-tenure review outcomes, including a faculty member’s response to a negative review, in an academic unit must be reviewed by the next higher administrative level (the Dean or Provost).In the case of a satisfactory review, results are documented for university award and merit pay decisions.
+Post-tenure review outcomes, including a faculty member’s response to a negative review, in an academic unit must be reviewed by the Dean.
+The Dean’s decision, along with the Department’s review will be sent to the Provost for information.

+In the case of a satisfactory review, results are documented for university award and merit pay decisions.
 In addition, suggestions to enhance performance may be provided.

 In the case of an unsatisfactory review, the department head, in consultation with the faculty member, PTR committee, and dean of the faculty member's college, will create a three-year development plan within one month of the review.
-The plan shall include (1) a statement of the faculty member’s primary responsibilities and specific descriptions of shortcomings as they relate to the faculty member’s assigned duties; (12) specific improvements to be accomplished within three years, (23) resources to be committed to the improvement efforts, and (34) other support provided by the administration.
+The plan shall include (1) a statement of the faculty member’s primary responsibilities and specific descriptions of shortcomings as they relate to the faculty member’s assigned duties; (2) specific improvements to be accomplished within three years, (3) resources to be committed to the improvement efforts, and (4) other support provided by the administration.
 If duties are modified as a result of a less than satisfactory rating, then the development plan should so indicate and take into account the new allocation of responsibilities.
 The department head and PTR committee will monitor the faculty member's progress relative to the development plan and provide verbal and written feedback to the faculty member semi-annually.
 The development plan and the written feedback are to be copied to the Dean and the Provost.
+In the event of serious illness, childbirth or other compelling reasons, the PTR development period may be extended by the Provost through a university process established, in consultation with and endorsed by the Faculty Senate, and approved by the Chancellor.

 The plan shall also include a clear statement of consequences should adequate progress not occur by the end of the third year.
 The consequences may range from suspension of pay raises to, in the most extreme cases, reduction in rank, temporary suspension of employment, or termination of employment.